Equanimity: Buddhism

 In Buddhism, equanimity (Pali: upekkhā; Sanskrit: upekṣā) is one of the four sublime attitudes and is considered:

 Neither a thought nor an emotion, it is the steady conscious realization of reality's transience.
 It is the ground for wisdom and freedom and the protector of compassion and love.
 While some may think of equanimity as dry neutrality or cool aloofness, mature equanimity produces a radiance and warmth of being.
 The Buddha described a mind filled with equanimity as "abundant, exalted, immeasurable, without hostility and ill-will."

 Equanimity can also be cultivated through meditation.

 Meditation is a contemplative practice that develops equanimity, allowing people to face extreme states of mind or whatever arises at the present moment.
 During the meditative state, meditators can practice the technique called "single-pointed concentration" where the practitioner pays attention to one thought or emotion in the present moment and notices how the feeling is arising.
 This leads to awareness of the moment.
 With time and practice, it trains the mind to go from "ordinary conceptual modes of operation to greater stillness and equanimity.”

 In Vipassanā meditation, practitioners can come to understand and see clearly into the nature of reality, the impermanence of all experience.
 From this newly developed perspective of equanimity, the mind becomes less easily disturbed and suffers less from unexpected conditions and emotional states.
 Meditation can train the mind to be sensitive and flexible, which results in developing and maintaining a state of composure, peace, and balance.

 Abrahamic religions

 Judaism

 Many Jewish thinkers highlight the importance of equanimity (Menuhat ha-Nefesh or Yishuv ha-Da'at) as a necessary foundation for moral and spiritual development.
 The virtue of equanimity receives particular attention in the writings of rabbis Rabbi Yisroel Bal Shem Tov and Rabbi Simcha Zissel Ziv.

 Christianity

 Samuel Johnson defined equanimity as "evenness of mind, neither elated nor depressed."
 In Christian philosophy, equanimity is considered essential for carrying out the virtues of modesty, gentleness, contentment, temperance, and charity.
-Divine providence guides both disruptive rain showers and untimely visitors, just as it governs matters of life and death.
-Mastering one's self-will is essential to prevent afflictions from magnifying with encouragement.
+In Johnson's essays, divine providence guides all circumstance, whether opportune or inopportune, and as such Christian equanimity is viewed as a form of submission to the will of God.